You can also find out about residents parking zonesparking permits and parking fines.

 If you feel a yellow line restriction should be amended, you need to write to us about it.
 A council officer will visit the area and a proposed Order may be put forward to change the restriction.
 If there are no objections, the proposed Order is likely to be approved.
 Decisions will be based on traffic management and road safety.

 The council has to consult the public before introducing or changing restrictions to on-and-off street parking.
-There will be an advert in the local newspaper, information on our website’s TRO page, and yellow notices describing the proposed changes on lampposts in the affected area.
+There will be an advert in the local newspaper, information on road and traffic regulation changes, and yellow notices describing the proposed changes on lampposts in the affected area.

 The yellow notices are in place for 21 days to give residents a chance to comment.
 Whether objecting to or supporting the proposals, comments must be made in writing, and the yellow notice tells you how to do this.

-How long does it take to get a restriction introduced or changed?
+How long it takes to introduce or change a restriction

 Introducing or changing a parking restriction is a legal process, which takes between three and eight months.
 If, for example, the proposed Order needs to be approved by the council Cabinet Member for Traffic and Transportation, it can take longer.